 Difference Between Inbound and Outbound recruiting

-There are two basic types of recruiting - outbound and inbound recruiting.
-These terms have become a HR buzzwords in recruiting and everyone is talking about them.
+There are two basic types of recruiting - outbound recruiting and inbound recruiting.
+These terms have become an HR buzzword in recruiting and everyone is talking about them.
 But what do they really mean?
-And what’s the difference between them?
+And what’s the difference between inbound recruiting and outbound hiring?

-In outbound recruiting you have to search for the candidates.
+In outbound recruiting, or outbound hiring, you have to search for the candidates.

 Inbound and Outbound recruiting focus on different stages of candidate journey